Alex-Nygaard/Book-Inventory/README.md

 The client also wants to be able to search for books based on the categories above.
 A search algorithm must be implemented, which quickly displays the most relevant results divided into each individual category, based on a given search term.

 No timeline has been given by the client.
-However, at this stage, as the developer, I have put an estimated completion date for **March 20th**.
+However, at this stage, as the developer, I have put an estimated completion date for **April 30th**.

 ### Table of planning
 This table shows completed and planned tasks which are of significant importance.
 This includes for example consultations with the client and development milestones: